rben01/fmt-interspersed-rs/README.md

 In the above, `s.chars()::Item` implements [`std::fmt::Display`](https://doc.rust-lang.org/std/fmt/trait.Display.html).
-But you can specify a custom format to use to display th items, which is useful when the iterator’s items aren't `Display` or need customization.
+But you can specify a custom format to use to display the items, which is useful when the iterator’s items aren't `Display` or need customization.
 (The separator is always stringified using its `Display` implementation, and must implement `Display`.)